Leveraging Symmetry in RL-based Legged Locomotion Control: Background

 In this work we aim to learn loco-manipulaiton control policies for the quadruped robot Xiaomi CyberDog2 \cite{cyberdog2} and Unitree Go1 \cite{unitree2024website}.
 These robots possess a sagittal state symmetry arising from the symmetric mass distribution of the robot's torso, and the replication of the left-right limbs.

 This symmetry, referred to as a morphological symmetry, enable us to cast the robot's controlled dynamics as a symmetric \gls{mdp}, considering that, due to the morphological symmetry, the robot's state vector space, denoted $\vsS \in \R^{n}$, and action space, denoted $\vsA \in \R^{n_a}$, are symmetric vector spaces \cite{ordonezs2024morphological,ordonez2023discretesymm}, with the action space being spanned by the robot's $n_a \leq n$ controlled \gls{dof}.
-Furthermore, as robots with morphological symmetries feature $\G$-equivariant dynamics \cite{ordonezs2024morphological}, the \gls{mdp}'s transition density $T$ is guaranteed to be $\G$-invariant, complying with \cref{eq:g_inv_transition}).
-Moreover, the required $\G$-invariance of the reward function $r$ (\cref{eq:g_inv_reward}) is commonly satisfied as the reward depends only on relative distance/error measurements of the robot state, and other $\G$-invariant terms, such as fall/contact detection.
+Furthermore, as robots with morphological symmetries feature $\G$-equivariant dynamics \cite{ordonezs2024morphological}, the \gls{mdp}'s transition density $T$ is guaranteed to be $\G$-invariant, complying with \plaineqref{eq:g_inv_transition}.
+Moreover, the required $\G$-invariance of the reward function $r$ \plaineqref{eq:g_inv_reward} is commonly satisfied as the reward depends only on relative distance/error measurements of the robot state, and other $\G$-invariant terms, such as fall/contact detection.